Commencing April 2, 2018 we introduced an Alternate Weekly Collection (AWC) system – or fortnightly collections as they are more commonly known.

 Qualifying larger households will be able to request to swap the standard 180 litre bin for a 240 litre bin but additional black bins will not be provided.

-For further information email email@example.com or call 01684 862490 - please note this email address and phone number should not be used to report issues (missed collections etc.); for these issues please use the online form here.
+For further information email email@example.com or call 01684 862490 - please note this email address and phone number should not be used to report issues.
+To report issues (missed collections) please use the online report form.